Big Tom and the Travellers (1975-1989)

 NOT sounding like the Mainliners, while still backing Big Tom

-playing mainly Mainliner's hits.
-Not
+playing mainly Mainliner's hits which was not

 an easy task.
 The Travellers certainly had